 Asd

-Coping with stress and trauma
+Coping with stress and/or trauma

 Examples on how the individual affected can cope with stress and trauma, and on how others can assist and/or help.

-How the affected can cope with stress and trauma
+How the affected can cope with stress and/or trauma

 To be filled out later.

-How to cope with one being affected by stress and trauma
+How to cope with one being affected by stress and/or trauma

 To be filled out later.
 This will most probably be the more important part of the guideline, due to the fact that the Guideline is meant for VTS providers / Managers etc.